deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 ## 0 Infrastructure, ∞ Scale

 Due to the personal cloud architecture, each user owns their own infra.

-What this means for you as a developer, *is that you have effectively 0 infrastructure burden, no matter how many users your app scales to.* No servers or DBs to manage, secure, or maintain.
+What this means for you as a developer, *is that you have effectively 0 infrastructure burden, no matter how many users your app gets.* No servers or DBs to manage, secure, or maintain.
 All you need to do is build your application logic.

 ## Distribution

-We've discovered two routes in which we think the personal cloud model improves application distribution today:

-1. When a developer has built an application, but wants nothing to do with building auth layer or managing any infrastructure.
-These applications are really cool demo apps, or even use something like local storage for data persistence, but they aren't reaching their full potential for end users.
-We think these apps find a happy channel to end users on a personal cloud.
-2. Where users really need to their own copy of an app for whatever reason.
-As it stands now, self hosting applications fill this niche, but it’s a niche: it requires a lot of time consuming expertise on the part of end users.
-With the personal cloud, we think many of the benefits of self-hosting are made accessible, which loops back to benefit app developers’ distribution possibilities.
+We also think the personal cloud helps distribution.
+One, because you a lot more devs who don't want to manage servers can release their apps.
+And two, because a lot of users may want their own copy of an app, for a number of reasons.

+## Control & interoperability

+On the personal cloud, we think control of the app and data is the biggest draw for end-users.
+This helps ensure that apps keep working if an app's developer decides to call it quits, while also providing privacy advantages.

+For *users who are also developers*, we think control is a huge win.
+This is because developers are fundamentally hackers and tinkerers who turn ideas into software, and personal computing fundamentally empowers them to do this.
+With personal control over apps and data, developers can hack and tinker their apps and data into more apps and data.
+We think this will allow developers to discover new frontiers in their own computational lives, paving the way for everyone else.

-## Turn-key payments (planned for Space)
+## Turn-key payments (planned)

 Developers have told us two things about taking their app to the next level: